-Post year-end events that provide additional information about the Group's financial position as at the reporting date (adjusting events) are reflected in the consolidated financial statements.
-Post year-end events that are not adjusting events are disclosed in the notes to consolidated financial statements when material.
+Events after the reporting date that provide additional information about the Group's financial position as at the reporting date (adjusting events) are reflected in the consolidated financial statements.
+Events after the reporting date that are not adjusting events are disclosed in the notes to consolidated financial statements when material.